|

 Re: Recognizing and dealing with contamination [Re: Fietchen]

-#26867949 - 08/07/20 09:13 AM (3 years, 7 months ago) |
+#26867949 - 08/07/20 09:13 AM (3 years, 7 months ago)

 Quote:

-Fietchen said: Hello, i reconised a sour Smell coming from my Bags.
-I using Coco Coir and Rye together and Shooting the Spore Syringe 6 days ago in the 3 bags but i couldn't see the Mycelium Growing maybe it takes longer but i am worry that any mold will coming i growing some oyster mushrooms 3 years ago was a Awesome experience but magic mushroom seems litte diffrent but i never try Coco coir for mycelium Growing maybe that's the problem but it is so Airy that it's maybe perfect for that?
+Hello, i reconised a sour Smell coming from my Bags.
+I using Coco Coir and Rye together and Shooting the Spore Syringe 6 days ago in the 3 bags but i couldn't see the Mycelium Growing maybe it takes longer but i am worry that any mold will coming :frown: i growing some oyster mushrooms 3 years ago was a Awesome experience but magic mushroom seems litte diffrent but i never try Coco coir for mycelium Growing maybe that's the problem but it is so Airy that it's maybe perfect for that?

-even if it works its gonna take long time to colonize. look at the basics man. def worth it.
+even if it works its gonna take long time to colonize.

 sterilize some grains and shoot the syringe. that would come out much better than this "mix".